Reviewed by

 4. Check the status of your APEDA RCMC application.

-How to Download Your Certificate?
+How to Download Your Certificate in India?

 1. Go to the DGFT e-RCMC portal.